 When a license file is generated for a specific computer, it is locked to a number that is unique to that machine.
 For some UNIX machines, the 32-bit hostid is used.
 For Linux, Mac, and Windows machines, the ethernet (MAC) address is used.
-Optionally, on Windows computers, the IP Address can also be used.
+Optionally, for network based licenses, the IP Address can also be used.

 Instructions for finding your Host ID or Machine ID:

 For standalone licenses (including the Student version), the Host ID can be either the volume serial number of the C:\ drive (Option 1), or the MAC Address (Physical Address) of the first Ethernet adapter (Option 2).

 NOTE 1: For Concurrent or Network Named User licenses, the volume serial number cannot be used as the Host ID.